-- Single-Family Homeowner Rehabilitation: up to \$75,000 per applicant for homes with damages totaling up to or less than 50% of its pre-disaster value - Single-Family Homeowner Reconstruction: up to \$100,000 per applicant to rebuild homes with damages totaling 50.01% or more of the pre-disaster value. - Mobile Home Replacement: up to \$60,000 per applicant for mobile home replacement. - Elevation: up to \$75,000 additional funds, as needed, to meet housing elevation requirements for eligible applicants with homes to be reconstructed or mobile home replacements located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed) - Temporary Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
+- Single-Family Homeowner Rehabilitation: up to \$75,000 per applicant for homes with damages totaling up to or less than 50% of its pre-disaster value - Single-Family Homeowner Reconstruction: up to \$124,800 per applicant to rebuild homes with damages totaling 50.01% or more of the pre-disaster value. - Mobile Home Replacement: up to \$84,502 per applicant for mobile home replacement. - Site Conditions: up to \$83,000 additional funds, as needed, to meet housing elevation requirements and critical site conditions for eligible applicants with homes to be reconstructed or mobile home replacements located in a 100-year flood plain and having damages totaling more than 50% of its pre-disaster value (this includes elevating mobile homes as needed) - Optional Relocation Assistance: up to \$2,500 per applicant eligible for reconstruction and \$1,000 per applicant eligible for rehabilitation (when the rehabilitation work requires applicant to temporarily relocate) or mobile home replacement.
 This assistance is provided to households who are not able to re-enter their homes due to construction.